IT/OT Lifecycle Management

 4. IT/OT Governance

 Infrastructure operations must comply with internal Governance rules and regulatory requirements (NIS2).
-This is especially relevant in sectors such as Energy, Transportation, Mmanufacturing, Logistics or Public infrastructure.
+This is especially relevant in sectors such as Energy, Transportation, Manufacturing, Logistics or Public Infrastructure.

 Governance processes include: